AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Recap

 Especially if you’re on the West Coast, you should be wary of motor vehicle theft.
-Even if you live in an area with low theft rates, such as Vermont, it’s best to have comprehensive coverage.
+Even if you live in an area with low theft rates, such as New Hampshire, it’s best to have comprehensive coverage.
 If your car is stolen, comprehensive coverage would reimburse you for your vehicle’s actual market value — or what you paid for it if you have gap insurance.
 Learn more about how we conduct our auto insurance research in our methodology below.

 Methodology